Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 You can’t have too much wrapped up in this sport.
 The ocean can be cruel.
 Every day is different.

-As surfers we say, “Any day you can get in the ocean is a good day.”
+As surfers we say, “Any day you can get in the ocean is a good day.” but that’s not always true.

 Sure if you have no job, no kids, no responsibilities, then go ahead and sit in the ocean when it’s flat or when it’s blown out.
-I prefer to tell myself that surfing is there for me, when I need it.
+I prefer to tell myself that surfing is there for me when I need it.

 Having multiple passions helps.
 I’d like to have everything wrapped up in this one, but then I’d be setting myself up for disappointment and less fun.
 When my expectations are lowest I tend to have the best outcomes.